SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-river-flood median

-River flood projections across impact models are rather concistent with most of the uncertainty resulting from climate models which are known to show poor performance when it comes to reproducing extreme precipitation events.
+River flood projections across impact models are rather consistent with most of the uncertainty resulting from climate models which are known to be challenged when it comes to reproducing extreme precipitation events.

 +++ cat-river-flood climate